abhraneeldhar7/portfolio/README.md

 ## 🗂️  Description

-This repository contains the source code for my personal portfolio website, showcasing my projects, skills, and experiences as a developer.
-The portfolio is built using Next.js, TypeScript, and Tailwind CSS, with a focus on performance, accessibility, and visual appeal.
-This project is for anyone interested in learning more about my work, skills, and experiences.
+This repository contains the source code for my personal portfolio website, showcasing my projects, skills, and experience as a developer.
+The website is built using Next.js, TypeScript, and Tailwind CSS, and features a range of interactive components and animations.

-The portfolio features a clean and modern design, with a responsive layout that adapts to different screen sizes and devices.
-It includes sections for projects, skills, and contact information, providing a comprehensive overview of my abilities and interests.
+The portfolio website is designed to provide a visually appealing and engaging experience for visitors, while also demonstrating my technical skills and expertise as a developer.

 ## ✨ Key Features

 ### **Core Features**

-* **Project Showcase**: A showcase of my projects, with details on technologies used, project descriptions, and live links.
-* **Skills**: A section highlighting my technical skills, including programming languages, frameworks, and tools.
-* **Contact**: A contact form that allows visitors to send me a message.

-### **UI Components**

-* **Project Card**: A reusable component for displaying project information, with features like thumbnail images, project titles, descriptions, and links to source code and live links.
+* Interactive project showcase with filtering and sorting capabilities
-* **Hero Components**: Customizable hero components for different sections, such as front-end and designer.
+* Animated UI components and transitions
+* Integration with Groq API for dynamic content generation
+* Client-side email composition and sending functionality

+### **Technical Features**

+* Built with Next.js and TypeScript for performance and maintainability
+* Styled with Tailwind CSS for a consistent and responsive design
+* Utilizes ESLint and TypeScript for code quality and error detection

 ## 🗂️ Folder Structure